 During a general election or by-election, the elector in an electoral division where an election is taking place may give additional contributions up to a total of $100 for the benefit of each of the parties, independent members, and independent candidates.

-The Directeur général des élections makes accessible on his web-site the name of the elector, the city and the postal code of his domicile, the total amount of the contributions paid as well as the name of the authorized party, authorized independent member or authorized independent candidate for whose benefit the contribution or contributions were made, not later than 30 working days after the cashing of the contribution.
+We make accessible on our website the name of the elector, the city and the postal code of his domicile, the total amount of the contributions paid as well as the name of the authorized party, authorized independent member or authorized independent candidate for whose benefit the contribution or contributions were made, not later than 30 working days after the cashing of the contribution.